When you insert a DVD media in the drive, right-click on the drive and choose Play from the context menu, the following error may occur.

 This file does not have a program associated with it for performing this action.
 Please install a program or, if one is already installed, create an association in the Default Programs control panel.

-… so you try to reset Windows Media Player as the default via Default Programs / Set program access and computer defaults…
+The user might then try to reset Windows Media Player as the default via Default Programs → Set program access and computer defaults.

-When resetting the values using Set program access and computer defaults, it does reset the data (unexpanded path), but the value type is incorrectly set as REG_SZ where as it should be REG_EXPAND_SZ.
+When resetting the values using Set program access and computer defaults, it resets the correct data (unexpanded path/environment variable), but the value type is set incorrectly as REG_SZ, whereas it should be REG_EXPAND_SZ.
 As a result, the following error occurs:

 Windows cannot access the specified device, path, or file.
 You may not have the appropriate permissions to access the item.